vectordotdev/vector/docs/meta/conventions.md

 # Conventions

 The Vector documentation uses the following conventions.
-It's important all documenters follow a consistent style to producive cohesive documentation.
+It's important all documenters follow a consistent style to productive cohesive documentation.
 Documentation is _very_ important to Vector since it is a significant piece of the user experience.